 In the initial period the conditions of market-clearing and budget-balancing hold.
 The central bank provides the transaction medium and creates money out of nothing.
 Loosely speaking, it finances the business sector’s payroll, whatever it is.
 The economy NEVER runs out of money.

 In period 2 the wage rate and the price are doubled.
-Since no cash balances are carried forward from one period to the next, there results no real balance effect provided the doubling takes place exactly at the beginning of period 2.
+Since no cash balances are carried forward from one period to the next, no real balance effect happens provided the doubling takes place exactly at the beginning of period 2.

 The transaction pattern looks the SAME if employment L is doubled and productivity R, wage rate W, and price P remain unchanged.
 So, only the REAL variables employment L and output O double, but the transaction pattern is identical with a doubling of the NOMINAL variables wage rate W and price P. This tells one immediately that the commonplace Quantity Theory is false.

 From the perspective of the central bank, it is a matter of indifference whether the household or the business sector owns current deposits.
 The pattern of transactions#5 translates into the AVERAGE amount of current deposits.
 This average stock of transaction money depends on income according to the transaction equation M=κYw.

-The variable M is a straightforward period average which results from the AUTONOMOUS transactions between the business and the household sector in the pure production-consumption economy.
+The variable M is a straightforward period average that results from the AUTONOMOUS transactions between the business and the household sector in the pure production-consumption economy.
 The central bank enables the average stock of transaction money to expand or contract with the development of wage income.
 Analytically (not historically), money emerges from autonomous market transactions.
 In order that money comes into the world, a central bank is needed which issues transaction money in parallel with expanding/ contracting wage income.#6 There is NO commodity like gold and no deficit spending government needed.